-IMPERIA was created to develop the premier global resource for women’s leadership development, focused on high-potential women creating change, and giving them the rocket boost they need to build their empires.
-It’s difficult to be a woman on the cutting edge of her chosen profession or path, and we wanted to ensure there’s a place she can be welcomed, understood, and supported.
+We wanted to give those women the rocket boost they need to build their empires, because it’s difficult to be a woman on the cutting edge of her chosen profession or path.
+We wanted to ensure there’s a place she can be welcomed, understood and supported.

 With IMPERIA, we’re furthering the journey begun in 2015 when we launched as The Concordia Project.
 Here’s what the road looks like:

 Initial think tank discussions and workshops with women from 10 different countries around the world.

 Launch global innovation incubator, curate participants from 50 countries spanning all continents.
 Introduce live events and workshops focused on Self-Directed Empowerment™.

 Begin gathering data on first-of-its-kind study about women.

 Almost fully global representation of women in our innovation incubator.

 Fully global participation in our innovation incubator, and other fun things we can't share just yet.